NethermindEth/docs/docs/fundamentals/configuration.md

   </TabItem>
   </Tabs>

   The address of the Shutter validator registry contract.
-Defaults to `0xefCC23E71f6bA9B22C4D28F7588141d44496A6D6`.
+Defaults to `null`.

 ### Snapshot